jinglescode/jinglescode.github.io/_posts/2021-06-26-learning-by-doing.md

 image-caption: "Image by Gyae Min from Pixabay"
 description: I hear and I forget.
 I see and I remember.
 I do and I understand.
 tags:
-- Experiences
+- experiences
-- Personal Growth
+- personal growth
 ---

 Courses can is a great way to learn but working on projects build up your skills.
 You'll be forced to think critically about the problem and produce a solution on your own.
 Getting hands-on builds knowledge and skills that can't be taught, as watching someone else doing it is much easier than learning how to do it yourself.